AoC in rust

 thread '<unnamed>' panicked at '[quickcheck] TEST FAILED.
 Arguments: (false)', .../quickcheck-1.0.3/src/tester.rs:165:28

-I spent a few hours poking at various containers, iterators and available methods.
+I spent a few hours poking at various containers, iterators and

-Prepared with these basics I managed to solve the rest of AoC challenges.
+Prepared with these basics I managed to solve the rest of AoC

-Nice AoC challenges
+Nice AoC

 But some of them were not so simple.
 Here is my list of the nicest ones:

-“Extended Polymerization” is a susprisingly concise problem that managed to trick me more than once.
+“Extended Polymerization” is a surprisingly concise problem that managed to trick me more than once.
 First, I did not notice exponential growth.
 Then it took me a while to reformulate correctly it in a form suitable for dynamic programming solution.
 And then I missed a few subtleties.

 “Beacon Scanner” looked like a tedious problem, but it has many fun angles to explore.
 For some reason on my input not all expected pairs in the solution had 12+ points overlap.
 That wedged me for a day of debugging exploration of data.